 Espinosa has contributed opinion and scholarly works to peer-reviewed journals, academic volumes, and industry magazines, including the Harvard Educational Review, Research in Higher Education, the Chronicle of Higher Education, Inside Higher Ed, Diverse Issues in Higher Education, CNN.com, and ACE’s HigherEdToday.org.
 Her work has been supported by the Bill & Melinda Gates Foundation, Lumina Foundation, TIAA Institute, National Institutes of Health, and John S. and James L. Knight Foundation, among others.

 She is co-chair of the National Academies study committee, Closing the Equity Gap: Revitalizing STEM Education and Workforce Readiness Programs in the Nation’s Minority-Serving Institutions," and serves on the national boards of College Possible and the American Youth Policy Forum.
 Espinosa has held leadership roles in the Association for the Study of Higher Education and the American Educational Research Association, and she is a research affiliate of the University of Southern California’s Pullias Center for Higher Education.

-Espinosa holds an M.A. and Ph.D. in education from the University of California, Los Angeles; a B.A. from the University of California, Davis; and an A.A. from Santa Barbara City College (CA).
+A Pell Grant recipient and first-generation college graduate, Espinosa earned her Ph.D. in higher education and organizational change from the University of California, Los Angeles; her bachelor of arts from the University of California, Davis; and her associate of arts from Santa Barbara City College.